Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: Performance Analysis

+In HFLDD, the server is responsible for client clustering and global model aggregation.
 In the process of client clustering, the server needs to compute the similarity matrix $M$, which involves the computation of KL Divergence between any pair of clients' soft labels.
-As shown in Eq.~\ref{eq:similarity_matrix}, for each pair of clients $i$ and $j$, the complexity of computing $M_{ij}$ over the global dataset $D_g$ is $\mathcal{O}(|D_g| \cdot N_c)$.
+As shown in Eq.~\eqref{eq:similarity_matrix}, for each pair of clients $i$ and $j$, the complexity of computing $M_{ij}$ over the global dataset $D_g$ is $\mathcal{O}(|D_g| \cdot N_c)$.
 In total, the complexity of constructing the similarity matrix $M$ is $\mathcal{O}(N^2 \cdot |D_g| \cdot N_c)$.
-Based on the similarity matrix $M$, the server conducts homogeneous client clustering using K-Means algorithm, which incurs a complexity of $\mathcal{O}(I \cdot K \cdot N^2)$, where $I$ is the number of iterations in K-means.
+Based on the similarity matrix $M$, the server conducts homogeneous client clustering using K-Means algorithm, which incurs a complexity of $\mathcal{O}(N_{iter} \cdot K \cdot N^2)$, where $N_{iter}$ is the number of iterations in K-means.
 In the process of global model aggregation, the server aggregates models from all $H$ cluster heads over $T$ communication rounds.
 Each aggregation involves weighted averaging $H$ local models with size being $|\omega|$, resulting in a total computational cost of $\mathcal{O}(T \cdot H \cdot |\omega|)$.